Broward County Named an Official Six Pillars Community on October 17, 2012! To read story from the Sun-Sentinel, please click here.

 Steven Cernak, Port Director, Broward County Port Everglades

-Carla Coleman, Executive Director, Urban Land Institute SE Florida/Caribbean
+Carla Coleman, Former Executive Director, Urban Land Institute SE Florida/Caribbean

 Michael De Lucca, President/CEO, Broward Regional Health Planning Council, Inc.